Psalmykrane/Simple-Regression-Model-on-Salary-Dataset/README.md

-# Salary Simple Data Regression
+# Simple Regression Model on Salary Dataset

 This repository involves building a simple linear regressioin model on a 'Salary' dataset.